-In its default state, the AVB Tool uses an internal clock signal (master).
-This means that any connected device must synchronize to it (slave).
+In its default state, the AVB Tool uses an internal clock signal ("leader"/"master").
+This means that any connected device must synchronize to it ("follower"/"slave").

 Alternatively, one of the digital inputs (word clock, MADI optical, MADI coaxial, and each of the four AVB streams) can be chosen as clock reference.
 This activates SteadyClock™ FS, a technology that extracts a low jitter clock signal from the incoming signal.

-Intelligent Clock Control (ICC) automatically changes the clock source when the chosen master clock fails.
-Using the feedback of SyncCheck™, the AVB Tool will change to another source signal that is in sync, maintaining the slave mode and current sample rate.
-If no other source is available, the device will fall back to its internal clock until the chosen master has recovered.
-Due to the excellent performance of RME’s clock technology, disconnection and re-connection of a master clock is likely to be performed without losing a sample in the outgoing audio signal.
+Intelligent Clock Control (ICC) automatically changes the clock source when the chosen clock reference input does not detect a valid signal.
+Using the feedback of SyncCheck™, the AVB Tool will change to another source signal that can be used as a clock reference.
+If no other source is available, the device will fall back to its internal clock until the chosen clock reference has recovered.
+Due to the excellent performance of RME’s clock technology, disconnection and re-connection of a clock reference is likely to be performed without losing a sample in the outgoing audio signal.

 Push first button.
 Two blue arrows are shown to indicate that the encoder can now be used to change the current setting.